Landscape Curbing & Commercial Parking Lot Curbing

 These digital reproductions are just for ideas.
 If you choose a color based on this screen or how your printer prints the color chart, you may be in for a big surprise.
 Please finalize your selection from our printed color card.
 The color card is a printed piece and there will be a variation in your finished product.

-Different cements, sand, rock, mixing and job site conditions could alter the finished color.
-Cutting Edge is consistent and uniform in our methods however, there will be variations which is normal.
+Different types of cement, sand, rock, mixing and job site conditions could alter the finished color.
+Cutting Edge is consistent and uniform in our methods however, there will be variations which are normal.

 It takes approximately 30 days for all the water to evaporate out of the curb and to show the final consistent color.
 Until then, the curb may look blotchy due to moisture and dew levels in the air.*

-Please note: Water must be kept away from curb for at least 48 hours (72 hours is better) in order to allow curb to cure properly.
+Please note: Water must be kept away from the curb for at least 48 hours (72 hours is better) in order to allow curb to cure properly.
 Premature exposure to water will permanently discolor your curb.
-If exposed to water prior to initial 72 hour curing stage your curb will appear blotchy and you risk the appearance of efflorescence on your curb.
+If exposed to water prior to the initial 72-hour curing stage your curb will appear blotchy and you risk the appearance of efflorescence on your curb.
 This discoloration is permanent and is not covered under warranty.

 It is important to remember that the color you see on the monitor is a close representation of the color, but not an exact representation of the color as monitors differ from one computer to another.
 Like all natural materials, variation is normal in the actual concrete whether colored or not.

 * Remember to keep sprinklers and drip emitters off 2 days prior to installation and at least 2 days after installation (3 days is better) to allow the concrete to cure naturally and dry to a consistent color.
 If your curbing gets wet or is in contact with high levels of moisture prior to curing you will get very dark and/or very light areas throughout the project.

 Variations in the color of sand obtained from our suppliers in Arizona will also affect the shade of colored concrete as well as the type of cement used in making concrete for extruded landscape borders.